RedCoolBeans/docker-bacula-opensource/README.md

 bconsole can be invoked from outside of the container:

     docker exec -ti bacula-dir bconsole

+## Bacula client

+A Bacula client container is started which runs the client daemon.
+The following environment variables are used to configure it's `bacula-fd.conf`:

+- FD_NAME
+- FD_PASSWORD
+- DIR_NAME
+- MON_NAME
+- MON_FD_PASSWORD

+Of which only `FD_PASSWORD` _must_ be set, the others have default values.

 ## Support

 These images are provided free of charge by RedCoolBeans.
 Various security measures